-- Remove the mouthpiece to expose the coils of the atomizer.
+- Press down on the mouthpiece to expose the integrated dab tool

-- Dab your wax on to the coils and then replace the mouthpiece.
+- Load your material directly on the coils and then replace the mouthpiece.

 - Press the power button five times to turn on the device.